monsoonmaelstrom/book2/book2.md

 “Let me sleep on it,” she says with the first hint of trepidation I’ve seen from her.

 “Good choice,” I say as she moves ahead and is replaced by Peter.
-“Fucking Peter,” I mutter once I’m sure he’ll be able to hear.
+“Fucking Peter,” I mutter once I’m sure he’s close enough to hear me.

 “That looked pretty rough,” he tells me.